Porto-North-Portugal.com

 The best independent guide to north Portugal

-The Beira region of northeast Portugal is one most fascinating areas, but also one of the most undiscovered.
+The far eastern side of northern Portugal, formally known as Beira Alta, is one of the most fascinating regions of the country while also being one of the most undiscovered.

 This is one of Portugal’s least visited regions, but has so much to offer an intrepid visitor.